alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I don't have regrets about my decision.
 Given what I knew about myself at the time, it was the right choice.

-I also don't have any plans to go back to academia, but it would take something seismic for me to change my mind.
+I also don't have any plans to go back to academia.
+I'm not saying it'll never happen, but it would take something seismic for me to change my mind.

 The standard advice for rising undergrads is that they should mentally downweight their enthusiasm for grad school: if you're very excited about grad school, you should only be moderately excited, and if you're unsure about it, then you shouldn't go.
-I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school.
-I think this isn't normal, and if you're currently unsure about grad school, I wouldn't rely on starting a PhD to fix that problem.
+I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal,** and even if it worked out for me, I would not recommend using a PhD to figure out what you want to do.

 If you can get an offer out of undergrad for a good industry lab, and know you'll get a chance to publish, it's a compelling offer and I would take it seriously.
 It worked out for me.